-In this film, detective Hercule Poirot has a murder to solve whilst he travels on the Orient Express train.
-With the culprit in a star studded seventies line up with a motive to kill for.
+Detective Hercule Poirot has a murder to solve from a dozen suspects with a motive to kill for.

 Based on the famous Lindbergh baby kidnapping in 1932, Murder on the Orient Express (1974) is the only Agatha Christie film adaptation the famous crime authoress approved of.
 This one of my favourite 1970s ensemble cast movies headed by the Oscar nominated Albert Finney as Hercule Poirot, the Belgian detective.

 Finney is wonderfully convincing in his role.
 This until your Darlin’ Husband reminds you that his almost uncanny looks and accent resemble Kenny Everett’s 1980s character, Marcel Wave.
 The film is a lavish production directed by Sidney Lumet and nominated for 6 Academy Awards winning just one for the Best Supporting Actress in Ingrid Bergman.